nerve-bio/NERVE/README.md

 ## Common usage and tips:

-With help, you can visualize all possible arguments, which include all user-settable parameters and activation or deactivation of NERVE components.
+With help, you can visualize all possible arguments, which include all user-settable parameters and activation or deactivation of some NERVE components.
 Definitions and setting options are shown in detail for each of them here above.

 **Mandatory arguments:**